What’s driving us?

 All kids are different

-Children differ in their ability to process and respond to sensory stimuli within an environment while engaging in activities.
-One child may have difficulty sitting still during group time, while another may move little during free play outside.
+Kids differ in their ability to process and respond to sensory stimuli within an environment while engaging in activities.
 They react in different ways because each child integrates the information obtained through their senses from the environment differently.

 Sensory intelligence is encouraged by sensory rich environments that are designed based on understanding children’s neurological thresholds & their behavioral responses.
 Those kind of spaces are dynamic and fun, but also work as a food for the brain.
 They help with emotional regulation and aid concentration & memory skills, as real learning always involves patterns of physical activity.
 (Stacy D. Thompson and Jill M. Raisor)